This advice describes current built capacity, site capacity and additional capacity considerations for Victorian government schools.

 Specialist schools (for students with disability)

-The built capacity of specialist schools is calculated by dividing the total classroom area of a school by the average classroom space required by students attending that school.
+The current built capacity of specialist schools is calculated by dividing the total classroom area of a school by the average classroom space required by students attending that school.
 The amount of classroom space required by students attending specialist schools varies according to each school’s specialisation.

 This approach reflects the fact that specialist schools use more flexible class sizes than primary and secondary schools.